 Thomann-Hanry® test clean on New York’s 3500-year-old Obelisk was a huge success.

-Following an instruction from Central Park Conservancy in New York to provide a cleaning trial on their 3500-year-old Egyptian Obelisk, and after several months of planning, Thomann-Hanry® cleaned a small test area of this ancient monument on a bright clear day under the watchful eyes of half a dozen Conservancy staff.
+Following an instruction from Central Park Conservancy in New York to provide a monument cleaning trial on their 3500-year-old Egyptian Obelisk, and after several months of planning, Thomann-Hanry® cleaned a small test area of this ancient monument on a bright clear day under the watchful eyes of half a dozen Conservancy staff.

 This test façade gommage® clean on the Obelisk – nicknamed Cleopatra’s Needle – was the third of four trials undertaken halfway up the structure and was carried out by Thomann-Hanry® Managing Director Mark Styles from a cherry-picker.
 Those in attendance were able to compare the three test areas and immediate feedback from the conservationists on Thomann-Hanry®’s sample was extremely positive.